 The person and work of Christ is the central focus of all prophecy and the book of Revelation is the full and final unveiling of Jesus Christ and is the climax of God's purpose and plan for His creation.
-Following the rapture of the Church, the book reveals the future... which begins with a series of judgements that punish godless nations for their rejection of His only begotten Son, His redemptive plan and the Gentile nation's brutal treatment of His people.
+Following the Rapture of the Church, the book reveals the future... which begins with a series of judgements that punish godless nations for their rejection of His only begotten Son and His redemptive plan, and the Gentile nation's brutal treatment of His people.

-As God's wrath is poured out through a sequence of judgements, there are certain supplementary sections that provide additional insight into the 70th week of Daniel and the final three and a half years of tribulation, known as the 'Time of Jacob's Trouble'.
-Revelation 10:1 to chapter 11:15 is one such interlude, which introduces three messengers from God - one angelic and two human.
+As God's wrath is poured out through a sequence of judgements, there are certain supplementary sections that provide additional insight into the 70th week of Daniel and the final three and a half years of the Tribulation, known as the 'Time of Jacob's Trouble'.
+Revelation 10:1 to chapter 11:15 is one such interlude which introduces three messengers from God - one angelic and two human.
 This parenthesis occurs just as the last trumpet judgement is poised to be sounded.

 Revelation does not identify these witnesses, although there are many speculations as to who they may be.
 Some consider them to be Moses and Elijah.
 They were the two men who spoke with Jesus on the mount of Olives.
-They probably 'witnessed' His crucifixion; resurrection and ascension, are the men who will return to as 'witnesses', to preach a message of judgement on all who will not repent and believe.
+They probably 'witnessed' His crucifixion, Resurrection and Ascension, and they will return to earth as 'witnesses', to preach a message of judgement on all who will not repent and believe.

 It is not God's will that any should perish but that all should come to repentance - but the rebellious hearts that withstand the testimony of these two witnesses, and who rejoice when they are finally murdered by the antichrist, testifies to their defiant disobedience to God's sovereign will.

-The authority these two witnesses received from God comes from the same Holy Spirit Who indwells and empowers all who believe on the Lord Jesus Christ, for greater is He that is in us than he that is in the world.
-This is a truth that all who have called on the name of the Lord should know as fact, for His word is truth.
-The Spirit that raised Jesus from the dead and will empower God's two witnesses during the Great Tribulation is the same Holy Spirit that indwells us.
+The authority these two witnesses will receive from God comes from the same Holy Spirit Who indwells and empowers all who believe on the Lord Jesus Christ, for greater is He that is in us than he that is in the world.
+This is a truth that all who have called on the name of the Lord should know as fact, for His Word is truth.
+The Spirit that raised Jesus from the dead will empower God's two witnesses during the Great Tribulation and is the same Holy Spirit that indwells us.

 Heavenly Father, thank You that You have told us the end from the beginning and that evil will one day be fully and finally put away.
-Thank You for sending Jesus to be the propitiation for our sins and rescuing us from eternal damnation, and clothing us in His perfect righteousness.
-Thank You that sin, Satan, death and hell will one day be fully and finally thrown into the eternal lake of fire and Christ will put all things under His feet.
+Thank You for sending Jesus to be the propitiation for our sins, rescuing us from eternal damnation, and clothing us in His perfect righteousness.
+Thank You that sin, Satan, death, and hell, will one day be fully and finally thrown into the eternal lake of fire and Christ will put all things under His feet.
 May I be a faithful witness in the position where You have placed me and continue to work the works of God, during my sojourn on earth.
-Thank You that the indwelling Holy Spirit...
-Who raised Jesus from the dead and will empower Your two witnesses during the Time of Jacob's trouble, and that He is greater that he that is in the world.
-Praise Your holy name - for we are redeemed by the blood of the Lamb and have been made one with Christ - in Whose name we pray, AMEN.
+Thank You that the indwelling Holy Spirit Who raised Jesus from the dead will empower Your two witnesses during the Time of Jacob's trouble, and that He is greater that he that is in the world.
+Praise Your holy name - for we are redeemed by the blood of the Lamb and have been made one with Christ - in Whose name I pray, AMEN.